Creates a buffer zone of specified size around or inside input geometry.

 - Creating variable size zones around features to represent attribute values

 The Bufferer accepts 2D point, curve (line), and area geometries when the Buffer Type is Area (2D).
 All geometry types are accepted when the Buffer Type is Solid.

-Point and lines may be expanded, creating surrounding polygons or solids with points offset by the specified Buffer Distance in the specified units.
+Points and curves may be expanded, creating surrounding polygons or solids with points offset by the specified Buffer Distance in the specified units.
 Areas may be expanded or shrunk, using positive or negative Buffer Distances, but solids require positive Buffer Distances.

 The attributes of the original features are retained, and the buffer is output, discarding the original geometry.

 A selection of end cap and corner styles is available.

 An optional list attribute may be created, holding multiple attributes for grouped or aggregate input.